 Priorities

-I'm enormously proud of the work that the City has done recently, but I know that Philomath can always do better: have better city services, better infrastructure, better communication and outreach, better strategy and partnerships, and better community building.
+I'm proud of a lot of the infrastructure work that the City has done recently, but I know that Philomath can always do better: have better city services, better maintenence, better communication and outreach, better strategy and partnerships, and better community-building.

 I love Philomath and I want to make it the best little town it can be for every single member of our community.